-During Summer Eights arrangements are made to have the swans on the Isis removed from the river for the duration of the races.
+During Summer Eights arrangements are made to have the swans on the Isis removed from the river for the duration of the races, or managed by Swan Support being present throughout racing.

-Crews may proceed up the course picking their own line, avoiding all obstacles, including wildlife.
+Crews may proceed up the course picking their own line, avoiding all obstacles, including wildlife, but in accordance with the Rules of Racing.
 Marshals report any swans that are present to the SU in river checks and will draw them away from the ideal racing line before a division is started.
 The safety launches may also be used to help move swans clear of the racing line.
 If swans approach the racing line during racing, marshals will warn oncoming crews.
 If a collision with a swan is imminent, or otherwise unavoidable, marshals will sound klaxons to bring racing to a halt.